When you reference a PHP class that is defined outside the current file, PhpStorm locates the class definition and lets

-In the editor, position the caret at a fully qualified class name highlighted by the Unnecessary fully qualified name or Fully qualified name usage inspection.
+In the editor, place the caret at a fully qualified class name highlighted by the Unnecessary fully qualified name or Fully qualified name usage inspection.

 Click or press Alt+Enter, and select Cleanup code from the popup menu.

 The Optimize Imports feature helps you remove unused imports and organize import statements in the current file or in all files in a directory at once.

 Select a file or a directory in the Project tool window ( ).